andjelaadoncov/FileEncryptionProject/README.md

 ## 🔍 Overview

 This application allows users to:
-- Encrypting files using custom and standard algorithms
+- Encrypt files using custom and standard algorithms
-- Decrypting encrypted files with the correct key and algorithm
+- Decrypt encrypted files with the correct key and algorithm
-- Exchanging encrypted files between users over a secure TCP connection
+- Exchange encrypted files between users over a secure TCP connection
 - Verify file integrity using SHA-1 hashing
 - Automatically encrypt new added files with File System Watcher